dbeauregard/pivotalspring/README.md

     - Prompt tuning
     - Streaming (To UI)
     - JSON Output
-- Thymeleaf and HTMX
-    - POST for Form (and model)
 - CI/CD Process
     - Clean
     - Any code generation for REST? (stubs/skeletons)?